 The NORC Aging in Place is a program of The Jewish Federations of North America (JFNA)—157 Federations comprising a community-based network of 1,300 health and social services providers assisting millions of people, both nationally and abroad.
 A primary focus is serving the older adult population, a focus that continues to increase with growing numbers in this age group from increasing longevity as well as aging of Baby Boomers.

-The UJA Federation of Jewish Philanthropies of New York began in the mid-1980s to target health and social services to New York older adults in rental housing where this age group was the predominant resident population.
+The UJA Federation of Jewish Philanthropies of New York began in the mid-1980s to target health and social services to New York older adults his comment is here in rental housing where this age group was the predominant resident population.
 They coined the NORC term to describe them, and the NORC Supportive Services Program (NORC-SSP) to package services promoting healthy aging and independence through a number of interrelated health care management and prevention programs.
 Tens of thousands of New York’s older residents are now aging in place with greater dignity, independence and quality of life through both city- and state-supported NORC-SSP programming.